MaybeMaebh/Civ-Ai-Overhaul/README.md

-# Civ Tree Ai
+# Civ Ai Overhaul
- An AI for Sid Mier's Civilisation VI with the Use posibility/choice trees to Follow the optimal path
+ An optimised AI for Sid Mier's Civilisation VI using a Wheighting and valueing system as well as possibility trees for combat.